jennmez/changelog/README.md

 - :computer: In Progess: Small React project to brush up on using class components and state changes.
 Need to add in error handling, loading progress and duplicate users to complete.
 - :computer: Tandem Apprencticeship coding application.
 Making a trivia game!
+- :clap: Complete: Did a short tutorial on AdobeXD and made a low fidelty prototype!

 ### Week of Mon, 10/19: